The Top 5 Questions Your Candidate Should Be Asking YOU

 Step 3: Schedule shadowing time

-Since handling cultural and political challenges will be the biggest hurdle facing a new Integrator/2iC, shadowing the Visionary can have huge advantages.
+Since handling cultural and political challenges will be the biggest hurdle facing a new #2 Leader, shadowing the Visionary can have huge advantages.
 Shadowing allows the 2iC/Visionary to listen, watch, absorb, and understand how issues are managed.
 The amount of shadowing time necessary is based on individual and company needs.

 Step 4: Participate in same page meetings

-Use these steps to carefully and methodically onboard your 2iC/Integrator, giving them the best chance for successful, happy employment for years to come.
+Use these steps to carefully and methodically onboard your #2 Leader, giving them the best chance for successful, happy employment for years to come.

-Need help recruiting, hiring, and onboarding your Integrator or 2iC?
-Contact VisionSpark today.
+Contact VisionSpark.
 We can help you Hire with Confidence™!